We are Bottlepay (Bottlepay Ltd and its subsidiaries and affiliates), referred to in this document as “we”, “our”, or “us”.

 Technical information such as the Internet Protocol (IP) address from which you send us an instruction, Device ID, your login information, including any biometrics used.

-Details about your usage of our app for example response times, tabs you view, error messages incurred.
+Details about your usage of our app such as response times, tabs you view, and error messages incurred.

 We may receive information about you from third parties, such as: